Aaron-Junker/USOC/SECURITY.md

 First a beta will be released.
 The beta phase will during a week until a month.
 It goes so long it's necessary.
 After the beta phase this version will no longer be supported.
 A major release will be supported 180 Days with bugfixes.
 After that the version is decarpted.
-Old pre-alpha and ore-beta versions aren't supported with bugfixes.
+Old pre-alpha and pre-beta versions aren't supported with bugfixes.

 ### Pre-Beta
 | Version | Supported|Newest Version|